πTrace Analytics

 Average Cost: Typical cost per trace

-Trend: Percentage change in cost compared to the previous period (positive or negative)
+Trend: Percentage change in cost compared to the previous period (with absolute change and previous period value)

 Cost Trends Chart